|

 - December 15, 2014.
 Gabriela Steren presents her PhD thesis at UBA.

 - November 7, 2014.
-Carlos Lombardi presents his PhD thesis at UBA.
+Carlos Lombardi presents his PhD

 - November 5-6, 2014.
 Delia Kesner visits Buenos Aires.